 So, if you’re a newbie, you’ll have to spend more on marketing and profile-raising than established players.
 If your technology is disruptive or entirely new, you’ll have to spend on educating the market first.
 If you’re one of many competing vendors, you’ll have to spend on differentiation.
-If you want to attract new investors, you’ll need to spend on marketing the benefits of your technology and management expertise.
+If you want to attract new investors, you’ll need to spend on marketing the broader benefits of your technology and your management expertise.

-Marketing costs less if you're the thought leader
+Marketing costs less if you're the Thought Leader

-If your technology is the stand-out performer and you are or could become the thought leader in target markets, you could enjoy enviable growth with a reduced marketing spend.
+If your technology is the stand-out performer and you are (or could become) the thought leader in target markets, you could enjoy enviable growth with a reduced marketing spend.
 See more on the role of thought leadership in high tech marketing here.

 This is why small high tech companies should aspire to being Thought Leaders.
-It gives smart companies an undeniable edge, and it's fits better with small size: true thought leaders are usually small and nimble, never large and cumbersome.
+It gives smart companies an undeniable edge, and it's fits better with small size: true thought leaders are usually small and agile, never large and cumbersome.
 It's a critical element in achieving growth in a market awash with large, well-heeled competitors.